 - Press Release: Scam Claiming that Consumers Can Access Unpaid Social Security to Pay Debts Could Prove Costly, Aug.
 16, 2017

 - Press Release: Government Should Not Deprive Seniors in Nursing Homes of Their Day in Court, Aug.
 7, 2017

 - Group comments to the U.S. Centers for Medicare & Medicaid Services opposing proposed changes to strip legal rights from vulnerable residents in long-term care (LTC) facilities, Aug.
 7, 2017.
 Related press release.

-- NCLC comments to the U.S. Department of Housing and Urban Development re: Reducing the Regulatory Burden: Enforcing the Regulatory Reform Agenda Under Executive Order 13777 (FHA’s Home Equity Conversion Mortgage Program Requirements: Financial Assessments, Oct.
-15, 2013
+- NCLC comments to the U.S. Department of Housing and Urban Development re: Reducing the Regulatory Burden: Enforcing the Regulatory Reform Agenda Under Executive Order 13777 (FHA’s Home Equity Conversion Mortgage (HECM) program), June 14, 2017

 - Coalition letter to HUD re: significant problems with the Home Equity Conversion Mortgage (HECM) program, June 13, 2018

 - Webinar: Assisting Older Homeowners after a Natural Disaster June 20, 2018: